 Welfare of Scheduled Castes (SCs), Scheduled Tribes (STs), Women and other Weaker Sections (Ministry of Mines)

-For the Welfare of Persons with Disabilities in the Ministry, due attention was given to Section 33 on reservation vcancies for Persons with Disabilities.
+For the Welfare of Persons with Disabilities in the Ministry, due attention has been given towards the Section 33 & Section 34 of The Rights of Persons with Disabilities Act, 2016 on reservation of vacancies for Persons with Disabilities.

 Vigilance Cases of the Ministry of Mines: